 - Failure to yield - Truck drivers must use caution whenever they turn or change lanes.

-It is important to stay abreast of the ongoing investigation if you have lost a loved one in a fatal truck accident.
+It is important to stay abreast of the ongoing investigation if you have lost a loved one in a fatal New York truck accident.
 It’s also advisable to keep records of your financial losses related to the crash and to research your legal options.
 With the help of a truck accident attorney, you may be able to receive financial compensation for medical bills, funeral expenses, lost wages the victim would have earned, loss of consortium, pain and suffering and other related damages.

 A New York City wrongful death attorney will help make sure that you are offered fair compensation for your significant losses.
 Our firm has the resources to thoroughly investigate truck accident cases.
 In these accident cases, it’s important that critical evidence, including driver phone records, driver logs and vehicle maintenance records, are preserved.
 Failure to do so can result in significant evidence getting lost.
 Call us at (212) 986-7353 for a free and comprehensive consultation.